Compliance overview

 Monitoring supports being able to use records for decision-making and policy development.
 It ensures that records are accurate and trustworthy evidence of the business of Government.
 This helps public offices provide high-quality public services.

 Monitoring is a shared responsibility between State Records NSW and public offices.
-The State Records Act places monitoring requirements on public offices.
+The State Records Act places requirements for monitoring on public offices.

 Regulatory Framework